 We consider customer safety and security at critical points in the design, development and construction stages of the project life cycle and throughout our Group-wide business activities.
 In the design phase, major projects in our Commercial Property and Communities businesses undergo design risk reviews to identify and mitigate potential health and safety impacts.
-In construction and operations, we carry out regular audits and inspections across our projects and assets to identify opportunities for improved health and safety systems and process performance.
+In construction and operations, we carry out regular inspections across our projects and assets to identify opportunities for improved health and safety systems and process performance.

-Customer safety and security considerations differ across business units, with safety aspects for Retirement Living varying from those for Residential, Retail Town Centres and Workplace and Logistics.
+Customer safety and security considerations differ across business units, with safety aspects for Land Lease Communities varying from those for Masterplanned Communities, Town Centres, Logistics and Workplace.
 Health and wellbeing initiatives and objectives form part of each business unit's sustainability policy, which sets standards and objectives for each phase in project development.